-If you need additional forms or schedules -

-- Visit our website at tax.illinois.gov. - Write to us at
+If you need additional forms or schedules, visit our website at tax.illinois.gov.

 Specific Instructions

 Specific instructions for most of the lines are provided on the following pages.
 Lines that are not discussed in the instructions are self-explanatory.